NguyenDat251/mealsuite-test/README.md

+# What I have done

+- Whenever I make an update, I don't re-fetch the data.
+Instead, I update the state directly, so the UI doesn't need a loading time to show the new data.
+- Debounce the updating requests when the user clicks on the "Completed" checkbox multiple times.
+- Disable the back button when changing the assignment, since I make two API requests, one to unassign and assign a new one, so it will take a long time to update.
+I haven't checked if I need to make two requests because the time is up.

 # Coding assignment

 The goal of this assignment is to showcase your ability to develop features and your coding style.
 Due to the time